TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 While looking at the results of these tests, I came across research that was able to quantify the trends we were seeing.
 It suggested that the majority of attenuation variability essentially comes from closing small slit leaks, and variability decays exponentially as the aperture size increases [^Trompette].

 That makes sense intuitively—take the analogy of closing a window to block noise from a party outside.
-There is no noticable difference in noise level until the window is nearly completely closed.
+There is no noticeable difference in noise level until the window is nearly completely closed.
 In order to achieve useful continuously variable attenuation, we would need incredibly accurate control of an actuator in the first few degrees of rotation.

 <figure class='folio_image' id='trompette-graph'>
 	<a target='_blank'>